-As an inclusivity conference, we understand the importance of transparency as to our method for participant selection for Inclusive Astronomy 2 (IA2).
+As an inclusivity conference, we understand the importance of transparency in our method for participant selection for Inclusive Astronomy 2 (IA2).
 This report, put together by the Organizing Committees of IA2, details how this was done, the options we considered, and the method we ultimately adopted to select people from a pool of pre-registrants.
 If you have any questions regarding anything in this document, please get in contact at inclusion2@stsci.edu.
+For an overview of the numbers and demographic proportions of the pre-registrant pool and selected participants, please head to the tables at the end of this document.